 Tools for SEO competitor analysis

-For awesome competitive intelligence, add these SEO tools to your marketing stack:
+For awesome competitive intelligence, add these SEO competitor analysis tools to your marketing stack:

 #1.
 Alexa – monitor traffic

-Alexa allows tracking global web traffic of your own and competitor websites.
-“Information is power,” and Alexa is one of those must-have tools that you can use to transform data into competitive value for your business.
+Alexa, one of the best SEO tracker tools, allows tracking global web traffic of your own and competitor websites.“Information is power,” and Alexa is one of those must-have tools that you can use to transform data into competitive value for your business.

 If you have the Moz toolbar, it will show you any website’s Alexa ranking.
 It lets you spy on your competitors’ backlinks, traffic, keywords, etc.